The Herbarium at Kew A hub of ground-breaking scientific discovery

-Kew houses the largest and most diverse botanical and mycological collections in the world, including important reference collections.
+Kew houses the largest and most diverse botanical and mycological collections in the world.

-Browse this section to learn more about Kew's extensive collections of plants and fungi, from herbarium specimens to DNA samples.
+Browse this section to learn more about Kew's extensive collections of plants and fungi specimens and search the collections online.

 Herbaria are collections of dried, preserved specimens that document the identity of plants and fungi.
 Kew's Herbarium is one of the largest in the world, holding some seven million specimens, and plays a central role in research into plant and mycological biodiversity around the world.